AtenDesignGroup/NEON-Data-Skills/tutorials/R/R-skills/using-r-markdown/Rmd01-DocPubWorkflow/Rmd01-DocPubWorkflow.md

 ---
 syncID: c234390cc4724005b20d9a6048c8a889
 title: "Document & Publish Your Workflow: R Markdown & knitr"
-description: "This tutorial introduces the importance of tools supporting documenting & publishing a workflow."
+description: "Test - This tutorial introduces the importance of tools supporting documenting & publishing a workflow."
 dateCreated: 2016-01-01
 authors:
 contributors: